-The problem is, you’re paying too much.
-Luckily, an insurance company called Lemonade makes it easy to find out how much you’re overpaying by looking for cheaper policies and special discounts in minutes.
+The problem is, you might be paying too much.
+Luckily, an insurance marketplace called Policygenius makes it easy to find out how much you’re overpaying by looking for cheaper policies and special discounts in minutes.

 No matter how much money you make, the first thing you should do as a married couple is create a solid budget.
 It’s important to first get a clear idea of where your money is going, then create a plan and stick to it.

 We get it, though.
 Budgeting isn’t fun.
 But you don’t need to spend hours on end playing with complicated Excel equations.
 The 50/20/30 budgeting method makes it super easy.
 It’s one of the most straightforward budgeting strategies, and it offers a lot of flexibility.